National Campaigns

 Overweight Equines

-Hello, Tracy Heaton, Equine Inspector here, when you think of rescuing horses, I guess what comes to ...
+Hello, Tracy Heaton, Equine Inspector here.
+When you think of rescuing horses, I guess what comes to ...
 Read More

-Summer Welfare Concerns
+Summer Welfare Complaints and Concerns

 One of our Equine Inspectors, Liz Pharaoh shares some of the main complaints she gets called out to ...
 Read More

-Duty of Care and Secondary Responsibility Explained
+Duty of Care and Secondary Responsibility Explained – Loan

 Winter Worries and Equine Welfare Concerns?
 Talk to HAPPA’s Inspectorate